ucsb-cs111/w20/_info/02_policy.md

 There will be a homework assignment every week.
 You may talk to each other about the assignment, but what you submit must be your own work.

-<b>New Turnin Rules:</b>
+<b>Turnin Rules:</b>
-Homework is due on Fridays no later than 6:00 pm.
+Homework is due on Mondays no later than 11:55 pm.
 You must turn in your homework online, in GradeScope, as a single PDF file.
 When you turn in your PDF, you must tell GradeScope which pages of your document contain each individual homework problem.
 Doing this correctly will be worth 2 points on the homework.

 <span style="color:red">No late homework will be accepted
-under any circumstances</span>, but I will drop your two lowest homework grades.
+under any circumstances</span>,
+but I will drop your two lowest homework grades.

 Requests for regrades may be submitted through GradeScope.
 <span style="color:red">The statute of